membrane/api-gateway/distribution/examples/websocket-intercepting/README.txt

+PREPARATIONS
+1. Download the latest Node.js release at https://github.com/nodejs/node/releases (v7.10.0 as of now) and install it

 RUNNING THE EXAMPLE

 To run the example execute the following steps:

-1. start Membrane Service proxy by running the service-proxy.[bat|sh]
+1. Start Membrane Service proxy by running the service-proxy.[bat|sh] in this folder
-2. look at the console window and wait until "Membrane ... up and running!".
+2. Look at the console window and wait until "Membrane ... up and running!".
 This window will remain open
-3. start some WebSocket communication by running the startWebsocket.[bat|sh]
+3. Start some WebSocket communication by running the startWebsocket.[bat|sh]
-4. wait until the WebSocket application is done.
+4. Wait until the WebSocket application is done.
 It will close its window when finished
-5. look at the console window of Membrane Service Proxy and observe the content of the WebSocket stream
+5. Look at the console window of Membrane Service Proxy and observe the content of the WebSocket stream